JonEilers/The_Project/README.md

 Jon: Newick file format

-Email Robin how much of our proposal paper can be shared if we are basically doing the exact same propject.
+Jon: Email Robin how much of our proposal paper can be shared if we are basically doing the exact same propject. what sort of reference can we include.

+Jon: look for figures to use. figure for jplace file, fat tree with placement labels, example of python code

+Project proposal paper:

+section of psuedo code describing what we are trying to do.

+introduction: talk about why we are doing it: relevance.

+mmethods: psuedo code

+expected outcome: really fucking awesome script with a few extras if we have time.